gearglow/ReptiliaWithATwist/The List - Notes.md

 - The Potters have Basque roots, such that a decent chunk of their grimoires are in Aquitanian and therefore completely unintelligible to most people.
 The family is also known historically for golems and related soul-magics.

+- How to neutralize dementors: sink them.
+They cause everything around them to freeze, so they'll end up encasing themselves in ice.

 ## Characters